Amtrak’s Acela is a relaxing and elegant way to travel along the Northeast Corridor, and it is a high-speed train that reaches top speeds of 150 mph!

 This class offers:

-- At-seat electrical outlets plus trays or conference tables
+- Each seat has electrical outlets plus trays or conference tables.

 - Adjustable lighting and large tray tables